ultraio/docs-blockchain/downloads/docs.md

 Refer to [this page](./exchange-a-uniq-using-smart-contract.md) for more in-depth explanation of the smart contract usage.

 ---
-title: 'How to perform advanced actions with Uniqs and Factories'
+title: 'How to add a first-hand purchase options using Ultra Toolkit'
-order: 4
+order: 2
 outline: [0, 4]
 ---

-# How to perform advanced actions with Uniqs and Factories

-After you have successfully created a factory and potentially minted some tokens, you may now want to check what else can you potentially do.

-This guide will cover advanced actions that apply to Uniqs and Factories using the Ultra Toolkit.
+# How to add a first-hand purchase options using Ultra Toolkit

+Besides directly minting Uniqs or assigning authorized minters, it may be desired to allow users to directly purchase Uniqs from your factory.
+This can be achieved using the first-hand purchase feature which will be covered in this guide.

 ## Prerequisites